constructive-symmetry/constructive-symmetry/T002_Tools_of_Math_Construction/An_Aggregate_Theory_of_Concrete_Mathematics.md

 ## Analytical Contents

-My [global suggestions](./An_Aggregate_Theory_of_Concrete_Mathematics.md#global-suggestions) consist of ten primary recommendations loosely divided into three major themes: [inductive reasoning and self-awareness](#self-aware-inductive-reasoning), [ethics and morality](#ethics-and-moral-philosophy), and the [philosophy of math (and science)](#the-philosophy-of-math-and-science).
+My [global suggestions](./An_Aggregate_Theory_of_Concrete_Mathematics.md#global-suggestions) consist of twelve primary recommendations loosely divided into three major themes: [inductive reasoning and self-awareness](#self-aware-inductive-reasoning), [ethics and morality](#ethics-and-moral-philosophy), and the [philosophy of math (and science)](#the-philosophy-of-math-and-science).
 These suggestions are "global" in the sense that I would recommend them to most people, with relatively few conditions or qualifications.

 In Part 2, I [deconstruct Bertrand Russell](./Part02_Deconstructing_Bertrand_Russell.md) and endorse the Weak Paraconsistent Conjecture in memory of Jon Michael Dunn.